 Karen Walton in Montreal: Chatting About Ginger Snaps

 There were many screenings in Montreal as part of the 150th anniversary of Canada celebrations, including one organized by Fantasia International Film Festival at the Phi Center of the 2000 John Fawcett directed coming-of-age werewolf film, Ginger Snaps.
 I have seen Ginger Snaps many times and routinely show Ginger Snaps in my courses and in fact had just done so about a month prior to the screening, so was not particularly eager to see the film again so recently.
 But when King-wei Chu from the Fantasia Film festival told me that screenwriter Karen Walton was an invited guest and that he could arrange an interview with her, well that changed the complexion of everything.
 Although Walton has given many interviews on the film over the years she always struck me as honest, humble and articulate, and seemed like she would be a fun person to meet and chat with.
 So I waded through a dreary wet night to travel to Old Montreal to meet Karen Walton and, yes, watch the film again.
 Interestingly, I showed a 35mm print in my course and the Phi Center screening was projecting the film on DCP, so the contrast in screenings was an added bonus that made the choice to view it again worthwhile.
 I found the DCP version to be not only crisper –which is to be expected with a digital screening, but not necessarily better– but much more vibrant in its art direction and production design, with colors popping out of the frame much more than I had remembered with the 35mm print.
+But the 35mm print trumps the DCP in its depth, grain and cinematic texture.
 Ginger Snaps is a film which really needs little introduction, as it is a bona fide cult classic that is fun, scary, witty and rich in visual and thematic detail.
 One of the reasons it has struck such a profound cord with many people is the strong performances of the two lead sisters, Brigitte (Emily Perkins) and Ginger (Katherine Isabelle), who play two sullen, sardonic goths who wrap themselves up in nihilism to survive their dreary Bailey Downs suburban existence of high school, boring parents and indifferent peers.
 On the cusp of womanhood, in fact right at the moment of her first menstrual period, Ginger is attacked by a wild beast on all fours and begins a slow transformation that is at once positive –she becomes more aware of her sexuality and oozes with a new found confidence, of sorts– but at an expensive cost of physical and emotional regression to primal, bestial urges that jeopardize her relationship with her sister and her own humanity.
 It is a film which shatters many conventions of the standard werewolf film by keeping the emotional turmoil of sisterhood, womanhood and an expansive notion of ‘neighborhood’ (friends, family, sense of identity, etc.) at the core of the story.
 I sat down to talk with Karen Walton thirty or so minutes before the screening of the film, in a small office to the right of the screen.
 She was an enthusiastic, wiry ball of energy and would no doubt be a fun person to hang out and chat with over a beer.
 You’ll probably note that Walton likes the word “dude” which she uses at times as a playful put down of masculinity.
 My guess is that she has seen The Big Liebowski a few times!
 Following my interview is a transcription of the Q & A she conducted with the audience right after the screening.

 Karen Walton signing my Blu Ray copy of….what else, Ginger Snaps